saurabhnagrecha/Pandas-to-ARFF/README.md

 f.close()
 ```

-where
+where,

-    df: your pandas dataframe
+df: your pandas dataframe,

 name: the stuff which goes after "@relation"